Kenosha’s Mark Ruffalo Sounds Off on Looters, Kyle Rittenhouse, and Trump

 Since Ruffalo says he couldn’t travel to Kenosha—given that he was sequestered with his family due to the ongoing COVID-19 pandemic—he hosted an Instagram Live conversation with Kenosha BLM organizers.

-Toward the end of his talk with Noah, the actor urged anyone watching—especially the Bernie-supporting left, like himself—to vote for Biden in the upcoming presidential election.
+Toward the end of his talk with Noah, the actor urged anyone watching—especially the Bernie-supporting left, like himself—to vote for former Vice President Joe Biden in the upcoming presidential election.

 “An election really is only a comma on a movement,” said Ruffalo.
 “So we have to look at: Who are the candidates, and how do they align to what this movement is about?
 Which candidate is going to bring us closer to racial parity?
 Which candidate is going to bring us closer to a Green New Deal?
 Which candidate is going to bring us closer to student debt reform?
 Which candidate is going to bring us closer to universal healthcare?
 If you have any sense of long-term movement-building, then you have to say it’s Joe Biden.
 We’re not going to get that from Trump.”